- Families & Volunteers

 Girl Scouts Louisiana East offers everyone – from first-time campers to seasoned pro’s – an opportunity to break away from the “everyday” and experience the adventure, learning, fun and friendship of the out of doors!
 Camping is a vital part of the Girl Scout experience, often providing girls with their first opportunity to ride a horse, swim, or complete a challenge/ropes course.

-Girl Scouts Louisiana East owns and operates four outdoor facilities.
-They are our day use facility, McFadden Cabin in New Orleans’ City Park, our 600-acre Camp Whispering Pines (CWP) located in Independence, our 400-acre Camp Marydale (CMD) located 45 miles north of Baton Rouge near the rolling hills of St. Francisville, and Camp Covington (CC), a 23-acre camp purchased in 1927.
+Girl Scouts Louisiana East owns and operates three camps.
+There is our 600-acre Camp Whispering Pines (CWP) located in Independence, our 400-acre Camp Marydale (CMD) located 45 miles north of Baton Rouge near the rolling hills of St. Francisville, and Camp Covington (CC), a 23-acre camp purchased in 1927.
 Each site is unique in its own way and offers unlimited program opportunities for outdoor activities.

 Camping has long been rated a favorite activity by Girl Scouts.
 Summer resident camp at Camp Marydale and Camp Whispering Pines provides adventure, self-esteem, leadership skills, friends, and fun for girls entering 1st through 12th grade.
 In the off-season each camp is available for camping by Girl Scout troops/groups and service units.